DevHBB/DevHBB/README.md

 ## 🧑‍💻 DevHBB

-**DevHBB** is my open-source oriented project and development space around the Habbo emulator ecosystem.
+**DevHBB** is my open-source project and development space around the Habbo emulator ecosystem.

 The idea is simple:

-> **Make it easier for developers to experiment.**
+> **Make development more accessible, more experimental, and more fun.**

 I want to encourage:

 * 🌱 New developers
+* 🎮 Game-related experimentation
-* 🔧 Experimentation
+* 🔧 Building and modifying things
-* 🧩 Extensions
+* 🧩 Extensions & plugins
 * 🤝 Collaboration
 * 🚀 Open-source projects
 * 🎨 Customization
 * 🛠️ Developer tooling

-The goal isn't simply to build another emulator project.
+I don't want to simply build another emulator project.

-It's about creating an ecosystem where developers can **learn, experiment, modify things and build their own ideas.**
+I want to create things that make developers think:

+> **"That's cool...
+I want to try that."**

+Because that's exactly the kind of development I enjoy.

 ---